-We hope this guide has given you all the confidence and knowledge to care for your Hoya retusa.
-If you found this guide helpful, feel free to share it with friends and fellow plant enthusiasts.
+We hope you’ve got all the confidence and knowledge to care for your Hoya retusa.
+If you found this guide helpful, feel free to share it with friends and fellow plant lovers.
 And as always, if you have any questions, don’t hesitate to reach out.

 Take care, and happy planting!